fredbi/go-experiments/go-openapi/README.md

      Perhaps it is just too hard currently to deal with custom templating.
   4. The analysis of swagger types is a bit confusing: using `analysis` was the goal, but instead we get a type resolver that is super-difficult to follow
   5. Model construction is super hard to follow.
 Almost nobody dares to mess with that part nowadays.
   6. codegen is very difficult to test and test code coverage is not very significant (regarding templates).
      We test "expected generated code" and only on a few occasions the actual behavior of the generated program.
      All this testing is fine but eventually, it made the product more and more rigid as testing against expected generated statements generates a lot of impacts on tests even with minor changes in templates
-  7. Hit a hard limit of the design when it comes to addressing fringe/edge cases such as polymorphism (only works with vanilla models), using fewer pointers (you don't really have a choice)
+  8. Hit hard limits of the design when it comes to addressing fringe/edge cases such as:
+       * polymorphism (only works with vanilla models, would require heavy rework to cover all cases),
+       * using fewer pointers (you currently don't really have a choice)
+       * distinguish empty vs null vs zero value (which is not a natural way of approaching things in go, and rightly so)
+       * advance use cases with `allOf`
+       * inability to evolve (with a reasonable effort) toward supporting `anyOf` or `oneOf`
-  8. Confusing pointer/not pointer conventions as it depends on the type: parameters are nullable whenever not required (so you may check whether they were present or not) but schema types are nullable whenever they are required (because validation is carried out after unmarshaling).
+  9. Confusing pointer/not pointer conventions as it depends on the type: parameters are nullable whenever not required (so you may check whether they were present or not) but schema types are nullable whenever they are required (because validation is carried out after unmarshaling).
      It gets even more complicated when playing around with the few options available like omitempty and x-nullable.

 * code scan
   1. The main hypothesis is that code compiles so that we may analyze an AST.
 So far so good, but said AST is internally highly dependent on the go version used.
      Even though the introduction of "go toolchain" versioning significantly improved things, this is still fragile.